uviclibraries/html-css/act-1.md

 - You will see a text field appear below the directory name.
 Now, we will add our file name.
 - Name your file exactly like this: `about.html`.
-- VCS will know that this new file is an HTML file becasue you used the `.html` extension, or suffix.
+- VCS will know that this new file is an HTML file because you used the `.html` extension, or suffix.
 - We now have our first HTML file!
-VCS will now be able to provide some HTML features, such as autocompletes, suggestions, and colour themse to make your code easier to read.
+VCS will now be able to provide some HTML features, such as autocompletes, suggestions, and colour themes to make your code easier to read.
     <!-- <button onclick="toggle('gif1')">Show/Hide Animation</button> -->
 <!-- <div id="gif1">
     <img src="images/act-1/save-as.gif" alt="save as" style="width:720px;">